Codecademy/docs/content/html/concepts/tags/terms/b/b.md

 ---
 Title: '<b>'
-Description: 'Used to bring the readers attention to HTML text.
+Description: 'Used to bring the reader's attention to HTML text.
 This is typically done by making the text bold.'
 Subjects:
   - 'Web Development'
   - 'Web Design'